 Soil testing offers farmers a proven means of evaluating soil nutrient levels and provides guidelines to help set fertilizer rates and application methods to achieve desired production levels.

-Mark McFarland, Texas A&M professor and AgriLife Extension soil fertility specialist.
+“This could be an opportunity for substantial savings and reduced environmental impact,” says Dr. Mark McFarland, Texas A&M professor and AgriLife Extension soil fertility specialist.

 He said nitrogen is very mobile and “can get away from us.”
 But managing crop residue and fertilizer application can reduce loss.
 “From 40 percent to 80 percent of plant nutrients return to the soil through biomass.
 We remove the same pound of nutrient over and over.”
 Maintaining that biomass reduces the environmental risk.